cgonc/security-notes/001_A_Very_Serious_Security_Flow_In_Weblogic_12_1_Servers/README.md

 locate wls-wsat.war
 ```

 Just delete it.
-Do not spend time for patching your useless weblogic server.
+Do not spend time for patching your useless Weblogic server.
 Weblogic sucks!!!